Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Zone – 10 – 12

-Monsteras intended as a houseplant, choose a deep pot with many drainage holes.
-Fill rock bottom third with peaty potting soil and establish a stake gently for the stem to hop on.
+Monstera plants are intended as houseplants, choose a deep pot with many drainage holes.
+Fill the rock bottom third with peaty potting soil and establish a stake gently for the stem to hop on.
 Set the roots into the container.
 Fill with soil around the roots.
 Firmly surround the stake with soil and use plant ties to connect the stem to the stake.
 Every two years approximately, the ceriman will likely outgrow its pot.
 Transplant into a pot a couple of inches wider and deeper.

 Outdoors, the ceriman can grow within the full shade of deep woodlands and semi-shade of sunshine woodlands.